The National Council of Architectural Registration Boards (NCARB) manages licensing of new architects. To become licensed, candidates must:

 - In order to use "AIA" after your name, you must become a member of the American Institute of Architects (AIA)

 *ARE 5.0 officially launched November 1, 2016.
 For more information about 5.0, please visit http://www.ncarb.org/ARE/ARE5.aspx.

 To maintain membership, architect members of the American Institute of Architects are required to fulfill a number of Continuing Education (CES) credits each year.

 Architect Registration Examination (ARE) Study Options

 We understand that everyone learns and studies in different ways.
 Here at AIA Philadelphia, we want to make the testing process as easy as possible for you!

 The ARE Study Courses offered by AIA Philadelphia are a valuable resource for individuals preparing for the examination.
 Courses are taught by registered architects and engineers who have carefully planned the course based upon reference materials provided by AIA Philadelphia and other sources.
 Advanced registration is required, and it is free for members to attend.
 Click here to register for individual ARE study sessions.

 Additionally, AIA Philadelphia has a lending library of ARE study materials for all sections.
 Study guides, question and answer books, vignettes and flash cards are available.
 Please contact Julianne Foley at [email protected] or call 215-569-3186 ext.
 101 for more information.
-ARE 5.0 materials will be arriving soon!
+Please return materials within two weeks, as materials are in high demand.
+ARE 5.0 materials are here!